-Practice Description: In the planning phase of a project, the designer should request all sewer main and lateral information including Foundation Drain Collectors (FDC's) pertaining to that project area from the Municipality / Developer.
-The Municipality / Developer should provide the sewer main and lateral information if available.
+Practice Description: In the planning phase of a project, the designer should request all sewer main and lateral information including Foundation Drain Collectors (FDC's) pertaining to the project area from the sewer infrastructure owners.
+The sewer infrastructure owners should provide the sewer main and lateral information if available.

-If the project owner completes private sewer locates, the project owner should forward all documentation to the municipality.
-The municipality should retain this information and make it available upon request.
+If the project owner completes private sewer locates, the project owner should forward all documentation to the sewer infrastructure owners.
+The sewer infrastructure owners should retain this information and make it available upon request.